MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/t-sql.md

 Azure Data Explorer supports translating T-SQL queries to Kusto query language (KQL).
 This translation can help people familiar with SQL to better understand KQL.
-To get back the equivalent KQL from some T-SQL `select` statement, simply add `explain` before the query.
+To get back the equivalent KQL from some T-SQL `select` statement, add `explain` before the query.

 For example, the following T-SQL query: